 Jalazone Refugee Camp

-The Camp occupies two square kilometres, the same footprint in 1948.
+Jalazone Refugee Camp occupies two square kilometres, the same footprint as in 1948.
 Schools for Camp children, run by UNWRA (United Nations Works Relief Agency) had to be built outside the camp, presenting problems due to an Israeli Settlement, Bet El, nearby.
 The tension between the Camp’s residents and those of the Settlement is an everyday occurrence.

 Jalazone Rehabilitation Centre was in poor conditions and in dire need of refurbishment and equipment.
-ABCD has and refurbishes and extended treatment and provided up to date equipment.
+ABCD has refurbished the space, supported the delivery of a range of treatment and provided up to date equipment.